-You can access the off-hand slot on this version of Minecraft by opening up the in-game inventory.
+You can access the off-hand slot on versions 1.8. or higher by opening up the in-game inventory.
 After the inventory display pops up, look for the empty slot with a small shield drawing on the right side of the character’s image.

-If you place an item on that slot, your character will hold that item in his left hand while bearing the primary on the right hand.
+If you place an item on that slot, your character will hold that item in their left hand while bearing the primary on the right hand.

 The items you can place on the off-hand slot in bedrock edition are few, and they mostly fit the weapon category.
 For starters, the steel shield can go there, working similarly to the Java edition.

 Unfortunately, you cannot see the off-hand slot on the Bedrock Edition if you don’t have the inventory open.
-So, while playing, you’ll only be able to see the nine items in your quick inventory.
+So, while playing, you’ll only be able to see the nine items in your hotbar.

-Among other items you can place into the off-hand slot of Minecraft Bedrock are firework rockets, maps, nautilus shells, and totem of undying.
+Among other items you can place into the off-hand slot on Minecraft Bedrock are firework rockets, maps, nautilus shells, and totems of undying.

 Using Minecraft Universal Editor

-As aforementioned, in the Minecraft Bedrock Edition, you can’t place any item on the off-hand segment, just a selected few.
-However, you can use an external solution to alter file information and get any item on the player’s left hand.
+As we have mentioned, in the Minecraft Bedrock Edition, you can’t place any item on the off-hand segment, just a selected few.
+However, you can use an external solution to alter file information and get any item in the player’s left hand.

 To do it, you’ll need to get your hands on the Minecraft Universal Editor.